subquery/documentation/docs/indexer/run_publish/publish.md

 ### Using the UI

 Start by clicking on "Create Project".
 You'll be taken to the new project form.
-Please enter the following (you can change this in the future):
+Start by selecting what project type you would like to deploy (SubQuery project or Subgraph), and then follow the steps and enter the following (you can change this in the future):

 - **Project Name:** Name your project.
 - **Description:** Provide a description of your project.